Research | Research Policies | Graduate Research Assistantship Policy | NDU

 The GTA/GRA shall receive:

 • Full tuition waiver.
-For a GRA, the tuition shall be paid for, primarily, by grants/funds received by the GRA advisor/thesis supervisor.
-Any outstanding tuition balance shall be settled by NDU through the GRA carrying additional academic duties.
+For a GRA, tuition shall primarily be covered by grants/funds received by the GRA advisor/thesis supervisor.
+Any outstanding tuition balance shall be settled by NDU through the GRA, carrying additional academic duties.

 Enactment